-At 31 July 2016, 2017 and 2018, loan covenants with Lloyds and Barclays Bank had been breached and formal waivers from the banks were not in place as at those dates.
+At 31 July 2016, 2017, 2018 and 2019, loan covenants with Lloyds and Barclays Bank had been breached and formal waivers from the banks were not in place as at those dates.
 The College has discussed and agreed its financing position with banks subsequent to the year end, and negotiated revised covenant suites, although the loan repayment periods remain unchanged.
 However, in accordance with Financial Reporting Standards, the College was deemed not to have an unconditional right to defer payment for more than 12 months at the balance sheet date.

-During 2014 the former Sutton Coldfield College loan was completed.
 There are now three loans in progress, two from the former Matthew Boulton College and one from the former Stourbridge College.

-- 1. The former Matthew Boulton College loan is secured on a portion of the freehold land and buildings of the Matthew Boulton Campus, bears interest at 6.07% and 5.95% and is repayable by instalments falling due between 1 August 2007 and 31 July 2030.
-The outstanding balance transferred on merging was £3,732,000. - 2.
-The former Stourbridge College Ioan agreement with Lloyds Bank bears interest at 5.195%, 5.250%, 5.280% and 5.345% and is repayable by instalments falling due between 2011 and 2035.
+1. The former Matthew Boulton College loan is secured on a portion of the freehold land and buildings of the Matthew Boulton Campus, bears interest at 6.07% and 5.95% and is repayable by instalments falling due between 1 August 2007 and 31 July 2030.
+The outstanding balance transferred on merging was £3,732,000.

+2. The former Stourbridge College loan agreement with Lloyds Bank bears interest at 5.195%, 5.250%, 5.280% and 5.345% and is repayable by instalments falling due between 2011 and 2035.
 The outstanding balance transferred on merging was £7,686,000.

-The BIS loan is repayable on terms to be agreed by 31 March 2019 excluding repayments in relation to property sales.
+The ESFA loan is repayable on terms to be agreed by September 2020 excluding repayments in relation to property sales.